wp-plugins/deals-engine/readme.txt

 6. Single Deal Page

 == Changelog ==
+= Version 2.1.4 (2015-02-07) =
+* Added purchase note on view order page.
+* Resolved paging and filter issue on Logs Report pages.
+* Added Message on Deal page for "Deal Sold Out" and "Deal Expired".
 = Version 2.1.3 (2015-01-30) =
 * Added few new currencies.
 * Added more actions and filters.